Muhammmad-Zubaid/learn-rxjs-angularjs-firebase/README.md

-# Learn Reactive Firebase using Rxjs Version 5 and Firebase SDK
+# Learn Reactive Firebase using Rxjs 4.1, AngularJS 1.5 and Firebase SDK

 Start your journey by learning Reactive Programming